-In a related campaign, the U.S. Department of Justice hosts the National Missing Children's Day Poster Contest every year to raise awareness about child abductions and promote safety.
-The Missing Persons Unit forwarded the work of Ohio's poster contest winner.
+In a related campaign, the U.S. Department of Justice (DOJ) hosts the National Missing Children's Day Poster Contest to create an opportunity to discuss the issue of missing and exploited children with students and to promote child safety.